andrewharmellaw/org-struct-and-cult-meetup-code-of-conduct/README.md

 Points of Contact
 -----------------

-We recognize that managing harassment at the Winter Tech Forum is not the job of its recipients.
-The conference organizer and delegated individuals (*contact persons*) will make themselves available to address any & all complaints of harassment, and the relevant contact information for them will be made available to participants on arrival at the conference, during the
+We recognize that managing harassment at our meetups is not the job of its recipients.
+The conference organizers and delegated individuals (*contact persons*) will make themselves available to address any & all complaints of harassment, and the relevant contact information for them will be made available to participants on arrival at the conference, during the